 The Friends of the Dade County Animal Shelter was established to support fund development and public relations for the understaffed and underfunded Miami-Dade County Animal Services.
 It was comprised of caring professionals and community members who wanted to strengthen service provision in order to help animals in need.

-I was elected Co-Chair and Director of Humane Education shortly before Hurricane Andrew.devastated the area.
-In the aftermath, I co-coordinated veterinarians, animal protection organizations, army personnel, The Red Cross, volunteers, supplies and marketing animal relief efforts.
+I was elected Co-Chair and Director of Humane Education shortly before Hurricane Andrew devastated the area.
+In the aftermath, I co-coordinated veterinarians, animal protection organizations, army personnel, The Red Cross, volunteers, supplies, and PR regarding animal relief efforts.

-The Animal Museum (formerly National Museum of Animals & Society/NMAS) developed online and material exhibitions focusing on the human-animal bond, the history of animal protection, and animal studies; and has a collection and preservation effort.
-It instituted a multifaceted approach in examining our relationships with nonhuman animals.
+The Animal Museum (formerly National Museum of Animals & Society / NMAS) developed online and material exhibitions focusing on the human-animal bond, and the history of animal protection; and had a collection and preservation effort.

 Vets Hall (a.k.a.
 Board of Trustees of the Santa Cruz County Veterans Memorial Building) – http://www.veteranshall.org/

 Vets Hall was operated and maintained by an independent Board of Trustees for the principal purpose of veterans affairs and provision of administrative and clerical office space for County personnel employed to administer veterans benefit programs.
 It also functioned as a community recreation and cultural center servicing public functions and providing rental space for numerous educational and cultural organizations and activities.

 In 2010, the facility was abruptly closed due to structural damage.
-I was invited by the Board to help them develop strategies to encourage the County to expedite building repairs, to reinvision the building’s function to prioritize veteran’s needs, to conduct outreach and build networks with multiple veterans organizations, and to gain community support.
+I was invited by the Board to help develop strategies to encourage the County to expedite building repairs, to reinvision the building’s function to prioritize veteran’s needs, to conduct outreach and build networks with multiple veterans organizations, and to gain community support.
 Subsequently, a temporary service center was established while repairs were made.
 The facility has since reopened to serve veterans.

 Monarch Services (formerly Women’s Crisis Support ~ Defensa de Mujeres) provides crisis intervention, advocacy and counseling services for individuals experiencing domestic violence or sexual assault in Santa Cruz County, California.
-They also maintain a 24-hour crisis line and assist with coordinating emergency response services.
+They maintain a 24-hour crisis line and assist with coordinating emergency response services.
 In the entire county, they serve as the only rape crisis center and operate the only emergency domestic violence shelter.